 PATRIOT ACT (privacy in libraries)

-Directions for renewing materials using the Voyager online catalog:
+Directions for renewing materials using the HELM online catalog:

 If you see "Not Renewed?" next to the item you have checked out, it may mean the following: